Watch movies & TV online

 If you already pay for a TV package, then rather than signing up for online streaming, you may be able to watch box sets on demand through your set-top box.
 Here's a summary of what each of the top providers offer:

-Sky can now bundle Netflix (Basic package) as part of its Sky Ultimate TV package, costing £27/mth for a minimum of 18 months.
-It's only in standard definition, but if you want HD it's an extra £7/mth and includes both Netflix (Standard package) and a range of its own HD channels such as Sky One HD and Sky Atlantic HD among others.
+Sky can now bundle Netflix (Basic package) as part of its Sky Ultimate TV package, costing £20 upfront, then £23/mth for a minimum of 18 months or £26 for a rolling 31-day contract.
+It's only in standard definition, but if you want HD it's an extra £4/mth and includes both Netflix (Standard package) and a range of its own HD channels such as Sky One HD and Sky Atlantic HD among others.

 If you're a Sky Cinema subscriber, you'll also have access to Sky Cinema On Demand, with more than 1,000 titles available to watch when you want.

 What's more, you're not restricted to accessing the on-demand services through your TV.
 Sky Go allows you to watch them via a free app on a smartphone, tablet or laptop anywhere in the UK or Republic of Ireland, providing you've a working internet connection.
 Just download the app and log in using your Sky account details.

 BT TV at its basic level is essentially a Now TV 'Entertainment Membership' with a box that can pause and record live TV.
 As it's essentially Now TV, you also get access to over 300 box sets which includes all of Game of Thrones.